C9Glax/tranga-website/README.md

 <h3 align="center">Tranga-Website</h3>

   <p align="center">
-    Automatic MangaFunctions and Metadata downloader
+    Automatic Manga and Metadata downloader
   </p>
   <p align="center">
     This is the Website for <a href="https://github.com/C9Glax/tranga">Tranga</a> (API)